gbirman/Truncated_FAMD/README.md

 # Truncated_FAMD

-`Truncated_FAMD` is a library for prcessing [factor analysis of mixed data](https://www.wikiwand.com/en/Factor_analysis).
+`Truncated_FAMD` is a library for processing [factor analysis of mixed data](https://www.wikiwand.com/en/Factor_analysis).
 This includes a variety of methods including [principal component analysis (PCA)](https://www.wikiwand.com/en/Principal_component_analysis) and [multiply correspondence analysis (MCA)](https://www.researchgate.net/publication/239542271_Multiple_Correspondence_Analysis).
 The goal is to provide an efficient and truncated implementation for each algorithm along with a scikit-learn API.

 ## Table of contents